lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-03-23-PowerShell_-_Find_Inactive_Computers_in_Active_Directory_with_ADSI.md

 # [adsisearcher]

-I already talked about ADSISearcher<a href="{{ base_path }}/2013/10/powershell-get-domainuser.html" target="_blank"> in a previous post</a>so I won't give too much details about it. [adsisearcher] type accelerator is used to search Active Directory Domain Services (ADDS)
+I already talked about ADSISearcher<a href="{{ site.url }}/2013/10/powershell-get-domainuser.html" target="_blank"> in a previous post</a>so I won't give too much details about it. [adsisearcher] type accelerator is used to search Active Directory Domain Services (ADDS)

 After some research and tests I quickly got the following line which return the basic information of what I want: